canonical/kafka-operator/docs/tutorial/t-enable-encryption.md

 ...
 ```

-To enable TLS on Charmed Kafka, relate the both the `kafka` and `zookeeper` charms with the
+To enable TLS on Charmed Apache Kafka, relate the both the `kafka` and `zookeeper` charms with the
 `self-signed-certificates` charm:

 ```shell